Pressure Tank Service

 A pressure tank issue can look like a pump problem until the full system is checked together.

-Signs the pressure side may be the problem
+Signs the pressure tank may be the problem in your Dodge County well system

 • The pump turns on and off rapidly when water is running.